kalviumcommunity/k-fswd/README.md

 ## 🛠 Steps

 1. Please navigate to the settings icon located in the navigation sidebar.
 Within the settings, you will find a `URL` indicating where the server is currently running.
-The `URL` should end with `.codedamn.app`.
+The `URL` should end with `.codedamn.app` and add `/doors` in that `URL`.

 2. Create a new component called `DoorList` that will render a list of `Doors`.
 It should fetch the data from the API and render a list of `Door` components.